dereneaton/ipyrad/docs/outline.rst

 an "expensive" action to take in terms of disk space or time.
 It should be used quite liberally whenever applying a new set of parameters.
 You could envision many data sets generated this way by having successive branching events along each branch.

+.. image:: images/steps_branching.png

+The code to run a branching workflow is only a bit more complex than the basic workflow.
 You can find more branching examples in the :ref:`advanced tutorial<tutorial_advanced_cli>` and :ref:`cookbook<cookbook>` sections.

-.. image:: images/steps_branching.png

-The code to run a branching workflow is only a bit more complex than the basic
-workflow:

 .. code-block:: bash